Foreign Competition and the Durability of U.S. Firm Investments

 [Abstract], [Media Coverage], [Working Paper Version]

-forthcoming in the RAND Journal of Economics
+accepted for publication in the RAND Journal of Economics

 Abstract: How does the exposure to product market competition affect the investment horizon of firms?
 When tougher competition reduces future profitability, firms have an incentive to shift investments towards more short-term assets.
 To study this mechanism empirically, we formulate a stylized theoretical framework of firm investments and derive a within-firm estimator that uses variation across investments with different durabilities.
 We exploit the Chinese WTO accession as a competition shock for US firms to estimate the effects of product market competition on the composition of firm investments using expenditures across different assets within listed US manufacturing companies.
 We find that firms that experienced tougher competition shifted their expenditures towards investments with a shorter durability.
 We find this effect to be larger for firms with lower total factor productivity.